The Dual Space \(\mathcal{X}^*\)

 transposed as \(\langle\mathbf{k}|\), acts as a Bra.
 The attention score

-\(\langle\mathbf{k}|\mathbf{q}\rangle\) is literally a bracket — the action of a covector on a vector.
+\(\langle\mathbf{k}|\mathbf{q}\rangle\) is literally a bracket, the action of a covector on a vector.

-The full self-attention matrix \(\text{softmax}(QK^T / \sqrt{d_k})V\) computes all such pairings
+The full self-attention matrix \(\operatorname{softmax}(QK^\top / \sqrt{d_k})V\) computes all such pairings

 simultaneously.